itsToggle/trakt-scraper/README.md

     So neither the title nor the episode format matches the standard search queries.
     To allow the scrapers to find the show in this format, an executable string is provided in the 'exceptions.txt' under the shows trakt name.
     The executable string in this case is: $show.query = -join("Jimmy.Fallon",".",$release_year,".",$release_month,".",$release_day)
+    Which translates to the following query (example): Jimmy.Fallon.2021.03.02

     If a trakt show matches one of the titles in the exceptions.txt, the query is overwritten.